Rishi Sunak refuses to end non-dom tax status

 Rishi Sunak has refused to end Britain’s controversial non-dom tax status – claiming it would cost too much money to change the rules.

-Labour leader Sir Keir Starmer challenged the prime minister on the issue at PMQs – saying it could raise tens of millions of pounds for the NHS.
+Labour leader Sir Keir Starmer challenged the prime minister on the issue at PMQs – saying it could raise billions of pounds for the NHS.

 “Scrapping the non-dom status would allow us to train 15,000 doctors every year,” said Sir Keir – calling for an end to “tax breaks for the super-rich”.